kubeflow/website/content/docs/about/kubeflow.md

 ## What is Kubeflow?

 Kubeflow is *the machine learning toolkit for Kubernetes*.
+Learn about [Kubeflow use cases](/docs/about/use-cases/).

 To use Kubeflow, the basic workflow is: